MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 ### CMake support via Open Folder
 Visual Studio 2017 introduces support for using CMake projects without converting to MSBuild project files (.vcxproj).
 For more information, see [CMake support in Visual Studio](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/).
 Opening CMake projects with “Open Folder” will automatically configure the environment for C++ editing, building and debugging.

-* _**New in RC**_ C++ IntelliSense will work without the need to create a CppProperties.json file in the root folder.
+* C++ IntelliSense will work without the need to create a CppProperties.json file in the root folder.
 Along with this, we've added a new dropdown to allow users to easily switch between configurations provided by CMake and CppProperties.json files.

-* _**New in RC**_ Further configuration is supported via a CMakeSettings.json file that sits in the same folder as the CMakeLists.txt file.
+* Further configuration is supported via a CMakeSettings.json file that sits in the same folder as the CMakeLists.txt file.

   ![Cmake Open Folder](media/cmake_cpp.png "CMake Open Folder")